Yardley Hastings: Buildings

 The chapel, together with the manse and ancillary buildings, were converted into the National Youth Resource Centre of the United Reformed Church in 1991.
 The buildings ceased to be used for this purpose in 2003, and are now the "Crossways Retreat and Conference Centre" initiated under the auspices of the East Midlands Synod of the United Reformed Church.

-The Manor House just north of the parish church has the remains of the hall of Hastings Mansion of ca. 1320–1340.
+The Manor House just north of the parish church has the remains of the hall of Hastings Mansion of c.
+1320–1340.

 The old Rectory in the north of the village is dated 1701.

 Governance

 The local parish council is Yardley Hastings Parish Council.

 Sport

-A greyhound racing track was opened off the Bedford Road in c.1934.
-The racing was independent (not affiliated to the sports governing body the National Greyhound Racing Club) and was known as a flapping track, which was the nickname given to independent tracks.
-The small 500 capacity venue closed in 1949.
+A greyhound racing track was opened off the Bedford Road in around 1934.
+The racing was independent (not affiliated to the sport's then governing body, the National Greyhound Racing Club) and was known as a flapping track, which was the nickname given to independent tracks.
+The venue, which had a capacity of around 500, closed in 1949.